TORNADO HQ: waiting on update ...

 special marine

-At 530 PM PST, a severe thunderstorm capable of producing waterspouts was located 12 NM southwest of Point Ano Nuevo, moving north at 35 knots.
+At 218 PM PST, Thunderstorms capable of producing waterspouts were located along a line from 24 NM southwest of Pillar Point to 29 NM southwest of Point Ano Nuevo, moving east at 20 knots.

 show me the full warning